Chapter 10 : Fights and Feuds

-The family actually wants to see me?
-Oh, I feel so honoured.
+The family actually wanted to see me?
+Oh, I felt so honoured.

 I trooped out of my bedroom.
 If the family wanted to see me for once, I might as well grace them with my presence.
 I was curious to see what this sudden flurry of interest was about.

-When we got closer, the house rose up out of the darkness; it appeared to be a tall gothic style mansion, with all of its many towers and high windows.
+When we got closer, the house rose up out of the darkness; it appeared to be a tall gothic style mansion, with its many towers and high windows.